hatemragab/hatemragab/README.md

 - 👋 Hi, I’m @hatemragab
-- 👀 I’m interested in mobile and backend developing
+- 👀 I’m interested in mobile (flutter) and backend (nestjs) developing
-- 🌱 I’m currently learning docker
 - 📫 How to reach me
 - hatemragapdev@gmail.com